SDFIdk/skraafoto_frontend/docs/overview.md

 #### User inputs

-Individual web components handle user inputs by listening to events and may in turn dispatch custom events to be handled by the controller.
+Individual web components handle user inputs by listening to events.
+The componont may react by dispatching other (custom) events to be handled by the controller.

 #### State management

 There is no global Javascript state object.

-Instead, because the Skraafoto application is sharable by link, the application state is kept by parameters in the URL query string.
+Instead, because the Skraafoto application is sharable by link, query string parameters in the URL are used to keep track of application state.